-DO NOT INSTALL HEADSET PARTS OR FORKS RESULTING IN A MAXIMUM FORK LENGTH LONGER THAN THE SPECIFICATION FOR YOUR FRAME.
-DO NOT ADJUST A TRIPLE CLAMP FORK SO THAT MAXIMUM FORK LENGTH EXCEEDS THE FRAME LIMIT.
-Exceeding the MAXIMUM FORK LENGTH limit can overload the frame causing it to fail (break) while riding.
+DO NOT INSTALL FORKS WITH A MAXIMUM FORK LENGTH LONGER THAN THE SPECIFICATION FOR YOUR FRAME.
+A longer fork can overload the frame causing it to fail (break) while riding.
+You can be severely injured, paralyzed or killed in an accident.